cloudera-labs/envelope/README.md

 Additionally, if using these components, Envelope requires:
 - Apache Kafka 0.10 or above
 - Apache Kudu 1.4.0 or above
-- Apache HBase 1.2.0 or above (note: 2.x has not yet been tested)
+- Apache HBase 1.2.0 or above
 - Apache ZooKeeper 3.4.5 or above
+- Apache Impala 2.7.0 or above

-For Cloudera's distributions, Kafka requires Cloudera's Kafka 2.1.0 or above, and HBase and ZooKeeper requires CDH5.7 or above.
-Note that CDH6.x has not yet been tested.
+For Cloudera CDH 5, Kafka requires Cloudera's Kafka 2.1.0 or above, HBase and ZooKeeper requires CDH 5.7 or above, and Impala requires CDH 5.9 or above.
+For Cloudera CDH 6, any CDH 6.0 or above is required.

+### Downloading Envelope

+Envelope and its dependencies can be downloaded as a single jar file from the GitHub repository [Releases page](https://github.com/cloudera-labs/envelope/releases).

 ### Compiling Envelope

-You can build the Envelope application from the top-level directory of the source code by running the Maven command:
+Alternatively, you can build the Envelope application from the top-level directory of the source code by running the Maven command:

-    mvn clean package
+    mvn clean install

 This will create `envelope-0.7.0-SNAPSHOT.jar` in the `build/envelope/target` directory.